 When it comes to liver disease, the typical culprits is often alcohol.
-However, even if you don't drink, other risk factors for disease like being overweight or obese can put you at risk for developing fatty liver disease or the more aggressive nonalcoholic steatohepatitis.
+However, even if you don't drink, other risk factors for disease like having overweight or obesity can put you at risk for developing fatty liver disease or the more aggressive nonalcoholic steatohepatitis.
 In both cases, your liver takes on too much fat, causing potentially serious complications.
 While there is no cure for fatty liver diseases, there are ways to help control the problem.

 Fatty Liver Basics